Giuseppe Maria Tomasi: Works

 All these were intended to promote a more intimate and personal participation of the people in the celebration of the liturgy.

+In his writings against freemasonry, Pope Benedict XIV referred to a prayer inserted by Tomasi into the "Mass against slanderers" asking for the grace "not to heed the calumnies of perverse minds".

 Tomasi's works (Codici Tommasiani), published chiefly from ancient codices in the Vatican and Vallicellian Libraries and the Library of Christina of Sweden, were praised by the academies of Europe.
 Chief among his publications are the Codices sacramentorum nongentis annis antiquiores (Rome, 1680), partly transcribed by Mabillon in his Liturgia Gallicana.
-Following these, in order of time, were: Psalterium (Rouse, 1683), according to the Roman and Gallican editions, published under the name of Giuseppe Maria Caro.
+Following these, in order of time, were: Psalterium (Rouse, 1683), according to the Roman and Gallican editions, published under the names Giuseppe Maria Caro and J. M. Carus.
 In this work Tomasi introduced Origen's symbols, (obeli and asterisks), obsolete for nine centuries.

 Under the same pen-name, Tomasi wrote Responsalia et Antiphonaria Rom.
 Eccl., etc. (Rome, 1686); Sacrorum Bibliorum Tituli, sive capitula (Rome, 1688); Antiqui libri Missarum Rom.
 Eccl. or the antiphonary of Pope Gregory I, entitled "Comes", written by Alcuin at the order of Charlemagne (Rome, 1691); Officium Domicinae Passionis, used by the Greek Orthodox Church on Good Friday, translated into Latin (Rome, 1695).